Backpacking South East Asia is an incredible experience and we should all try it, at least once.

 Don’t exchange currency at the airport, and always count the exact change

 For whatever reason, exchanging currency at the airport costs way more than doing it at any other place in the city.
 Furthermore, it is not uncommon that even in banks tellers who exchange the money “forget” to give the whole amount expected.
 Always count the money on the spot, and demand the whole amount if anything is missing.
+It’s an essential lesson to learn when backpacking South East Asia.

 Always carry more than one debit and credit card

-Sometimes banks block cards, or ATMs won’t accept one.
+You see, sometimes banks block cards, or ATMs won’t accept one.
 Cards can get lost, stolen and even de-magnetized with all the traveling.
 In the early days of my traveling career, I was so afraid to get my cards stolen that I only carried one, and found out when I tried to withdraw cash that it wasn’t working.
 I was lucky enough to be able to get some cash through an alternative service, which however involved a long process.

 Since then, I always make sure to carry several cards, keeping them separate so that they don’t get de-magnetized and in different places, in case one of them gets stolen.
 I generally carry one on me, one on my day pack and one on my backpack, carefully hidden.